cedaro/better-internal-link-search/readme.txt

 == Changelog ==

+= 1.1.2=
+* Fixed a bug that didn't allow builtin search modifiers to be disabled.
+* Disabled the default behavior to search for text selected in the editor automatically to prevent a delay on sites with a lot of content.
+Added an option on the Writing Settings screen to re-enable it.

 = 1.1.1 =
-* Fixed bug preventing link popup from opening in HTML mode
+* Fixed bug preventing link popup from opening in HTML mode.

 = 1.1 =
 * Include term archives in results.